I need help now

-If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service instead.
+If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service.

-NHS and local mental health trust support links can be found below whether you already have support in place or wish to access specific support.
+NHS and local mental health trust support links can be found below whether you already have support or wish to access specific support.

-PLEASE NOTE: local NHS provision is based on GP NOT address so it is important that you register with a local GP when moving to university
+Please note that local NHS provision is based on your GP, not your address, so it is important that you register with a local GP when moving to university.